CS5008Fall2025/midterm-report-shihai-ops/README.md

 * [fibonacci.c](fibonacci.c)  -- implements fibonacci in C.
 * [fibonacci.py](fibonacci.py)    -- implements fibonacci in python.
-* [test_runner.py](test_runner.py)    -- check ogs and timings and output to .csv C is a very challenging language.
+* [test_runner.py](test_runner.py)    -- check ogs and timings and output to .csv

+C is always faster than Python in all cases in this project, but the difference is not significant compared to the different method you use to solve the Fibonacci sequence.

+C is a very challenging language.
 The data type, structs, and pointers, and heaps are very unfriendly to new learners.
 Meanwhile, Python is much easier to get hands-on with new algorithms learned.
 I am more familiar with Python, so I always try to code with Python first, with pseudo-code provided by the lecturer.
 Once the Python version is done correctly, I will begin to work on the C version.

 ### Language 1: C
-C is always faster than Python in all cases in this project, but the difference is not significant compared to the different method you use to solve the Fibonacci sequence.
+There are numerous problems with my coding.
+One of the hardest one during my coding is typedef uint64_t ull where the uint64_t in Windows is long long, while in Linux it is Long.
+I am compiling my code in WSL(Windows Subsystem for Linux) as I failed to install the C compiler in the Windows environment.
+When coding in Windows, the IDE won't show the error of the code, but it cannot compile in Linux environment.
+I have to change the format specifier to %lu, but this is not correct in Windows; however, it works in Linux.

 ### Language 2: Python